Gnankadja/authentication-system-based-on-jwt/README.md

 # AUTHENTIFICATION APPLICATION BASED ON JWT

-Une application d'authentification basé sur Express & JWT
+An authentication application based on Express & JWT

 ## REQUIREMENTS